tobyrschwartz/2102-pet-adoption-website/README.md

 Milestone 6:
 1) Run database initialization code with "python main.py"
 2) Start the backend server with "docker run -d -p 5000:5000 team32

+Milestone 7:
+Run the frontend by navigating into the frontend folder and typing "npm run dev"